 There are numerous cases where de, not desde, must be used to translate "from."
 Many of those are instances where in translation "of" can be substituted for "from," even if awkwardly.
 Examples: Soy de los Estados Unidos.
 (I'm from the United States.
 I'm of the United States.)
 Sacó el dinero de la bolsa.
 (She took the money from the purse.
 She took the money of the purse.)
 Sometimes the preposition por can be used to mean "from": Está debilitado por hambre.
 (He is weak from hunger.)

 In the case you mentioned ("¿Desde dónde nos llamas?"), perhaps the best explanation is that desde is the preposition of choice in that phrase; that's simply the way it is usually said (although sometimes you will hear de used instead).
-By the way, ¿Desde dónde nos llamas? means "Where are you calling us from?"
-Desde is similarly used with hablar ¿desde dónde hablas? (where are you talking from?), although again de is often used instead.
+Desde is similarly used with hablar — "¿desde dónde hablas?" (where are you talking from?), although again de is often used instead.